Renal: Information sources

 For straightforward questions about dose adjustment in renal disease, start with the SmPC and then the Renal Drug Database.
 Both of these sources tend to give practical advice on dosing according to the extent of impairment.

-The website Think Kidneys is a helpful NHS resource with videos, information leaflets, and other resources for patients and professionals.
+Now archived but still useful, the website Think Kidneys is a helpful NHS resource with videos, information leaflets, and other resources for patients and professionals.
 In the Resources section there are a suite of tools and educational materials aimed at pharmacists.
 A particularly valuable tool is the Medicines Optimisation Toolkit for Acute Kidney Injury (AKI) which helps you choose and review medicines in these patients.

 ⓒCrown copyright 2017